rcaproni/bttf_clock/README.md

 ## Based in the design of jerome95: https://www.instructables.com/Back-to-the-Future-Lamp-Clock/?utm_source=newsletter&utm_medium=email

-I'm big fan of BTTF trilogy.
-First project I decided to do when I acquired a 3D printer was the clock designed by jerome95.
-The orignal project use the aestetics from BTTF's Delorean Time Cirtuits.
-The clock is controleed by an ESP32 Mini and it synchronize time over internet using a NTP client.
+I'm a big fan of the BTTF trilogy.
+The first project I decided to tackle when I acquired a 3D printer was the clock designed by jerome95.
+The original project uses the aesthetics of BTTF's DeLorean Time Circuits.
+The clock is controlled by an ESP32 Mini and synchronizes the time over the internet using an NTP client.

-For my design I did some changes in the original:
+For my design, I made some changes to the original:

-- Case divided in two parts to print in small Ender3 printer: Original case is one piece, but it is bigger then the maximum size of my Ender3 printer.
-  Using SketchUp I divided the case in 2 parts with sizes compatibe with my printer.
-I created internal pins to connect the tho parts with glue.
-  The STL files fo edit case can be found in the 3d folder.
+- Case divided into two parts for printing on a small Ender3 printer: The original case is a single piece, but it is larger than the maximum size of my Ender3 printer.
+Using SketchUp, I divided the case into two parts with sizes compatible with my printer.
+I also created internal pins to connect the two parts with glue.
+The STL files for the edited case can be found in the 3D folder

   ![Alt text](images/divided.png?raw=true "Title")

-- Display order: I changed the order of the displays to adapt to Brazillian time format: DD:MM YYYY AM/PM HH:MM
+- Display order: I changed the order of the displays to adapt to the Brazilian time format: DD:MM YYYY AM/PM HH:MM
-- ESP32 board: Original project used an ESP32 Mini.
-I didn't found it in my local shop so I used a NodeMcu 3.0 instead.
-The plan was to use the same firmware, but I did many changes at the end.
+- ESP32 board: The original project used an ESP32 Mini, but I couldn’t find it at my local shop, so I used a NodeMcu 3.0 instead.
+Although I planned to use the same firmware, I ended up making many changes.
-- Internal RTC: As there is an webserver, time can be congifured in it and the RTC takes care of it.
-The RTC module has a battery to maintain the correct time.
-I did small changes in the SlowSoftI2CMaster library to make it work in my hardware.
-Small delays added to i2c_init and i2c_start functions to improve I2C communication.
+- Internal RTC: Since there is a web server, the time can be configured through it, and the RTC maintains the correct time.
+The RTC module has a battery to keep the time accurate.
+I made small changes to the SlowSoftI2CMaster library to make it work with my hardware, adding slight delays to the i2c_init and i2c_start functions to improve I2C communication.

   ![Alt text](images/display_case.jpg?raw=true "Title")